tommy-pellerin/points_bot_discord/docs/getting-started/intro.md

 ### 3. Display balance 🧮
   Members can display **their own balance of points**.

-### 4. Display top 10 admin Leaderboard and public Leaderboard 📈📊
+### 4. Display top 10 members Leaderboard for admin and public 📈📊
-  Admin can display **in private** a top 10 leaderboard with members details.
+  Admin can display **in private** a top 10 members leaderboard with members details.
-  Member can display **in private** a top 10 leaderboard without members details.
+  Member can display **in private** a top 10 members leaderboard without members details.

 ### 5. Store points in a server 💾
   Members points are saved in a server.